Women in Business, Entrepreneurship & Leadership Summit: Embrace Change, Empower Resilience

-The Office of Access and Community Connections at the University of Tennessee, Knoxville, Haslam College of Business invites you to the 10th annual Women in Business, Entrepreneurship and Leadership Summit.
+The Office of Access and Community Connections (OACC) at the University of Tennessee, Knoxville, Haslam College of Business invites you to the 10th annual Women in Business, Entrepreneurship and Leadership Summit.

 The annual event connects Haslam administrators, faculty, staff, students and friends with accomplished female leaders who can help nurture and cultivate leadership skills.